About

 We believe that a healthy research program includes both problem-driven research and basic research of general interest.
 The research program is the foundation of our PhD in Statistics, and our doctoral students, in turn, greatly enrich the research enterprise.

-Today, Statistics Department faculty continue to produce high-quality research in both theoretical and applied areas of statistics and probability.
+Our faculty produce high-quality research in both theoretical and applied areas of statistics and probability.
 They receive prestigious grants from organizations such as the National Science Foundation and the Environmental Protection Agency, as well as awards from the American Statistical Association, the International Statistical Institute, the Guggenheim and Ford Foundations and more.

 Statistics at Work

-Explore the many ways you can apply an undergraduate degree in statistics to the professional world.
+Explore the many ways you can apply a degree in statistics to the professional world.

 Economics